omsmith/node-work-context/README.md

 done.
 A callback function can be registered with `.onFinished(callback)` to do that cleanup when `.finish()` is called.

-Returns the context instance for easy wire-up.
+Returns a function that removes the added listener.

 **NOTE:** Throws an `Error` if `.finish()` has already been called.